rahpaere/outcomes/programming-outcomes.md

 Programming outcomes (CS161–CS162)
 ----------------------------------

-The following outcomes are existentially quantified over languages and tool sets (compiler, debugger, editor, etc); that is, any combination of language and tool set is acceptable for achieving the ASOT-CS, although a school accepting it for transfer may require students to demonstrate the same level of proficiency in a particular language or using a particular tool set.
+The following outcomes are existentially quantified over language and tools; that is, if a student demonstrates this level of proficiency in any language using any set of tools, a school may accept that for awarding the ASOT-CS.
+However, a school accepting the ASOT-CS for transfer may require a student to demonstrate that proficiency in a particular language or using particular tools.

-### Write and execute a computer program.
+### Write and execute a program.

+-   Use tools such as compiler, interpreter, text editor, debugger, version control, filesystem, build system, profiler, and IDE.
 -   Write and execute some trivial program, such as hello world, from scratch by memory. *there is some question of what trivial means and at what level it is memorized, i.e. syntactic vs being able to